 It should be noted that many factors can influence the proportion of fundraising distributed to beneficiaries.
 The Director will consider these factors, and does not apply a strict rule regarding distribution but emphasises the following two issues:

 - The public disclosure condition is designed to ensure prospective donors understand the proportion of their donation that will go to the beneficiary.
 It should not discourage you from distributing more than the estimated percentage if you can.

 - The expectation is that the maximum amount possible will be distributed to the beneficiary.
-It should be remembered that the actual amount that was distributed by the fundraiser during the registration period will be recorded on the public register of Victorian fundraisers.
+Remember, that the actual amount distributed by the fundraiser during the registration period will be recorded on the public register of Victorian fundraisers.